-- 1. A Doctor of Philosophy developes a philosophy about life and death;

-- 2. People find it interesting;

-- 3. People find it works;

-- 4. People pass it along to others;

-- 5. It grows.
+1. A philosopher develops a philosophy about life and death; 2.
+People find it interesting; 3.
+People find it works; 4.
+People pass it along to others; 5.
+It grows.

 When we examine this extremely accurate and very brief account, we see that there must be in our civilization some very disturbing elements for anything else to be believed about Scientology.